Home > Programs > Emergency Care Safety

 • img

-Grandfather into the Program
+Crossover into the Program

 Are you currently an experienced first aid instructor?
 Ask us about our grandfathering options by contacting our Emergency Care Program Manager at 801.746.SAFE (7233), ext.
 307 or at ysteffany@utahsafetycouncil.org